XueFuzhao/XueFuzhao.github.io/_pages/about.md

 \[2018] 4th Place of China AI Futurelab Contest

-\[2017] 2nd Prize of 2017 National Robot and Artificial Intelligence Competition "Human-like Robot Dash Project"

-\[2016-2018] 6 times University First-Class Scholarship

 News
 ======
 \[2023.3].
 Got one paper accepted to **ICLR 2023 Tiny Track**.
-Congratulations to [Liuxiao]([https://zhengzangw.com/](https://www.linkedin.com/in/xiao-liu-34971b205/?originalSubdomain=sg))!
+Congratulations to [Liuxiao](https://www.linkedin.com/in/xiao-liu-34971b205/?originalSubdomain=sg)!
 It is noteworthy that this paper is extended from one course project.
 I'm so proud to be the TA of this course and fortunate to work with this team.

 \[2023.2].
 [CowClip](https://arxiv.org/abs/2204.06240) won the **AAAI Distinguished Paper Award**.
 Congratulations to [Zangwei](https://zhengzangw.com/) and all co-authors!